jasoncolburne/QuantumComputer.jl/README.md

   * generate a variety of single- and multi-qubit static and dynamic gates
   * generate some basic circuits
+  * construct a gate from a circuit
+  * retain phase of state of unmeasured qubits (unsure if this is a proper collapse)

 what this module cannot do:

-  * properly collapse a superposition during measurement (the squaring/

-rooting when we sum the unrealized state into the realized state causes a loss of information) (need to sum in a more sophistocated way? is this possible?)

-  * construct a gate from a circuit (planned, pretty simple to implement)
-  * decompose a gate into a circuit of smaller gates (unplanned)
+  * decompose a gate into a circuit of smaller gates (planned, long term)
   * print a graphical representation of the circuit (planned, relatively

 simple but also tedious so not planned for near future)